neew1152/WSL_Internet-Cafe-Streaming-Server-Debian-AMD64/README.md

 # ☕ WSL_Internet-Cafe-Streaming-Server-Debian-AMD64

-Turn your WSL into a lightweight streaming-ready Linux server in minutes (depending on your host & internet connection speed).
+This project helps you turn your **WSL** into a server for streaming and browsing.
+You can run web apps like **Firefox** and **Discord** inside a simple Linux interface, while still using a Windows host.

 ---